 This is everything that I used to repair these jeans.
 No adhesives, or sewing machines necessary.

-Needles-I used a shorter, Clover sashiko needle.
+Needles-I used a shorter, Clover, thick sashiko needle.
 It is substantial in thickness to easily move through the layers of fabric.
 A sharp point is key here.

 Pins-Straight pins are necessary, to pin the patch securely in place, while you stitch everything together.
 Remove as you go.